openebs/website/website/src/blogs/2018-10-02-setting-up-persistent-volumes-in-rwx-mode-using-openebs.md

       name: openebs-leader-locking-nfs-provisioner
       apiGroup: rbac.authorization.k8s.io

 The above YAML will successfully create role bindings for the NFS provisioner.
-So it’s time to configure NFS provisioner YAML to use OpenEBS volumes and apply it to the Kubernetes cluster.
+So it’s time to configure NFS provisioner YAML to use OpenEBS volumes and apply them to the Kubernetes cluster.

 ## YAML spec for NFS provisioner deployment